 ON THIS PAGE: You will learn about the different ways doctors use to treat people with mastocytosis.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-This section outlines treatments that are the standard of care (the best known treatments available) for the various types of mastocytosis.
+This section tells you the treatments that are the standard of care for mastocytosis.
+“Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctor can help you review all treatment options.
-For more information, visit the About Clinical Trials and Latest Research sections.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.